thorin8k/runr/README.md

 - `type`: Sets the type of the runtime to execute the rom (emu || libretro).
 Optional if DEFAULT_RUNTIME is configured.
 - `rom`: Sets the path to the rom file (required)
-- `platform`: Specifies the platform to emulate (optional).
+- `platform`: Specifies the platform to emulate (optional, recommended).
 System will try to identify this based on the rom path.
 - `core`: Sets the core needed to load the game.
 See bellow for more information.
-The system will try to identify this automatically
+Force rom to execute with specific core
-- `bios`: Sets the path to the bios file (optional)
+- `bios`: Sets the path to the bios file (optional but required in some platforms / cores)

 ## Roadmap